-COLLINS (LEFT) AND REED TALK TO STUDENTS

-nate poverty in the American city?"
-"The problem remains," he went on, racial overtones.
-We blacks know what

-And an Empty Chair

-P vs. Dem

-James Meredith tried to go to the University of Mississippi?
-Where was law and order when people were marching from Selma to Montgomery for the Vot- black college because he is black.
-Or, ing Rights Bill?
-The only voice of law and order that could be heard was that of John Kennedy and Robert Kennedy, saying, 'Send more troops.'"

-bama, Mississippi, and other Southern states, Collins was asked, how does the people's civil rights if it returns power
+COLLINS (LEFT) AND REED TALK TO STUDENTS nate poverty in the American city?"
+"The problem remains," he went on, "that this campaign is being fought with racial overtones.
+We blacks know what they mean by 'law and order."
+"Where was law and order when James Meredith tried to go to the University of Mississippi?
+Where was law and order when people were marching from Selma to Montgomery for the Voting Rights Bill?
+The only voice of law and order that could be heard was that of John Kennedy and Robert Kennedy, saying, 'Send more troops,'" In view of the racial situation in Alabama, Mississippi, and other Southern states, Collins was asked, how does the Republican Party propose to protect people's civil rights if it returns power to the states? lins replied.
+"When we say return the power to the states, we are not talking Nixon can get the South's vote.
+I think about what an Alabama Democrat is it's going to Wallace," talking about.

-talking about.